tardism/extensibella/docs/files.md

 Throughout we will mention the `EXTENSIBELLA_ENCODED` set of directories.
-This is an environment variable listing the directories where special Extensibella files may be found.
-It defaults to including the Silver and Extensibella `generated` directories, but other directories may be added by setting the variable before running Extensibella.
+This is an environment variable listing the directories where special Extensibella files (i.e. every file other than the theorem file) may be found.
+It defaults to including the SOS-Ext and Extensibella `generated` directories, but other directories may be added by setting the variable before running Extensibella.